RuofanW/trend-guard/docs/DATABASE.md

 - Only fetches data for symbols that need updates
 - Uses yfinance with date range support for efficiency
 - Fetches only missing days (from last_db_date + 10 day buffer to end_date)
+- Parallelizes API calls using ThreadPoolExecutor (20 workers) for faster updates
+- Includes retry logic with exponential backoff for database lock conflicts

 ### `db_download_batch(symbols, start, end)`